mikeizbicki/continuous-integration/README.md

 ## Instructions

-Fork this repo, and clone your fork onto the lambda server.
+Fork this repo, clone your fork onto the lambda server.

 `cd` into your cloned repo and run the `ls -a` command.
 You should see many files as described in the following table.